jduarte/immortus/details.md

 end
 ```

-The block will be yield exactly as is with the __default verify__ route on top, we do this to remove the need of adding the __default verify__ route and to be possible to have a place for all jobs creation calls (like name-spacing)
+The block given will yield exactly as is with the __default verify__ route on top,
+we do this to remove the need of adding the __default verify__ route
+and to be possible to have a place for all jobs creation calls (like name-spacing)

 ##### Explicit